-In addition to the data collection in harbours, in agreement with EC, Denmark implemented a real time monitoring scheme for managing the sandeel fishery.
-In this real time monitoring 11100 sandeel from area IV have been aged in 2005.
+In addition to the data collection in harbours, in agreement with EC, Denmark implemented a real time monitoring scheme for managing the Sandeel fishery.
+In this real time monitoring 79000 Sandeel from area IV have been length measured and 32500 Sandeel from area IV have been aged in 2006.
 The real time monitoring programme is not founded according to the provision of the DCR.